Australia in the Vietnam War: Increased Australian commitment, 1965–1970

 In August 1964 the Royal Australian Air Force (RAAF) sent a flight of Caribou transports to the port town of Vũng Tàu.
-By the end of 1964, there were almost 200 Australian military personnel in the South Vietnam, including an engineer and surgical team as well as a larger AATTV team.
+By the end of 1964, there were almost 200 Australian military personnel in South Vietnam, including an engineer and surgical team as well as a larger AATTV team.
 To boost the size of the Army by providing a greater pool for infantrymen, the Australian Government had introduced conscription for compulsory military service for 20-year-olds, in November 1964, despite opposition from within the Army and many sections of the broader community.
 Thereafter, battalions serving with in South Vietnam all contained National Servicemen.
 With the war escalating the AATTV increased to approximately 100 men by December.

 On 29 April 1965, Menzies announced that the government had received a request for further military assistance from South Vietnam.
 "We have decided...in close consultation with the Government of the United States—to provide an infantry battalion for service in Vietnam."
 He argued that a communist victory in South Vietnam would be a direct military threat to Australia.
-"It must be seen as part of a thrust by Communist China between the Indian and Pacific Oceans" he added.
+"It must be seen as part of a thrust by Communist China between the Indian and Pacific Oceans", he added.

 The question of whether a formal request was made by the South Vietnamese government at that time has been disputed.
 Although the South Vietnamese Prime Minister, Trần Văn Hương, made a request in December 1964, Hương's replacement, Phan Huy Quát, had to be "coerced into accepting an Australian battalion", and stopped short of formally requesting the commitment in writing, simply sending an acceptance of the offer to Canberra, the day before Menzies announced it to the Australian parliament.
 In that regard, it has been argued that the decision was made by the Australian government, against advice of the Department of Defence, to coincide with the commitment of US combat troops earlier in the year, and that the decision would have been made regardless of the wishes of the South Vietnamese government.

 As a result of the announcement, the 1st Battalion, Royal Australian Regiment (1 RAR) was deployed.
 Advanced elements of the battalion departed Australia on 27 May 1965.
-Accompanied by a troop of armoured personnel carriers from the 4th/19th Prince of Wales's Light Horse, as well as logistics personnel, they embarked upon HMAS Sydney and, following their arrival in Vietnam in June, they were attached to the US 173rd Airborne Brigade, along with a Royal New Zealand Army artillery battery.
+Accompanied by a troop of armoured personnel carriers from the 4th/19th Prince of Wales's Light Horse, as well as logistics personnel, they embarked upon HMAS Sydney and, following their arrival in Vietnam in June, they were attached to the US 173rd Airborne Brigade, along with a Royal New Zealand Army artillery battery at Bien Hoa Base Camp.
 Throughout 1965, they undertook several operations in Biên Hòa Province and subsequently fought significant actions, including Gang Toi, Operation Crimp and Suoi Bong Trang.
 Meanwhile, 1 RAR's attachment to US forces had highlighted the differences between Australian and American operational methods, and Australian and US military leaders subsequently agreed that Australian combat forces should be deployed in a discrete province.
 That would allow the Australian Army to "fight their own tactical war", independently of the US.